eProsima/Fast-DDS/UPGRADING.md

 * The package has been renamed from `fastrtps` to `fastdds`.
 * XML profiles loading environment variable has been renamed to: `FASTDDS_DEFAULT_PROFILES_FILE`.
-* The XML configuration file that Fast DDS searches by default to load the profiles has been renamed to `DEFAULT_FASTDDS_PROFILES.xml`.
+* The configuration file that Fast DDS looks for to load the profiles has been renamed to `DEFAULT_FASTDDS_PROFILES.xml`.
 * XML Schema namespace in fastdds_profiles.xsd has been updated to http://www.eprosima.com.
 * CMake Windows file names have been changed: